What's a TFSA?

 What happens if you go over your TFSA contribution room?

-The extra contributions will be subject to a tax of 1% per month for each month that the excess remains in your TFSA.
+The extra contributions will be subject to a tax of 1% per month for each month the excess contributions remain in your TFSA.

 Are TFSA contributions tax deductible?

-No. Contributions to your TFSA are not tax deductible, which means they won’t lower the amount you have to pay when you file your income tax.
-If you’re interested in tax-deductible contributions, the question you want to ask is, "What’s an RRSP?"
+No. Contributions to your TFSA aren’t tax deductible, which means they won’t lower the amount you have to pay when you file your income tax.
+If you’re interested in tax-deductible contributions, the question you want to ask is, “What’s an RRSP?"

 Are there minimum or ongoing contributions needed for a TFSA?